 For The World's Greatest Teas

-The history of tea: first discovered 5,000 years ago.
+The history of tea is a long one, it being discovered over 5,000 years ago.

 In 1700 around 20,000 lbs of tea was imported into England.
 By 1750 tea had become the most popular drink in England and by 1800 this had risen a thousand-fold to the point where tea had replaced ale as the favoured drink at English breakfast tables.
 English afternoon tea was introduced by Anna, the 7th Duchess of Bedford as a reviver in the long gap between lunch and dinner.
 It soon became a great social tradition.